mldbai/mldb/container_files/public_html/doc/builtin/procedures/Accuracy.md

 for the classifier, where the labels with the highest score will be chosen as the predictions for each example.
 I.e, each example will register a positive for each of its label(s) that is found among the set of highest scoring labels returned by the classifier.
-The size of this set is determined by the `accuracyOverN` parameter.
-It follows that a `1.0` recall rate cannot be obtained if any example contains more unique labels than the value of the `accuracyOverN` parameter.
+The size of this set is determined by the `recallOverN` parameter.
+It follows that a `1.0` recall rate cannot be obtained if any example contains more unique labels than the value of the `recallOverN` parameter.

 The `weighted_statistics` represents the average of the per-label statistics.

-Here is a sample output, with `accuracyOverN` set to `3`:
+Here is a sample output, with `recallOverN` set to `3`:

 ```python
 {